-- solid achievement in undergraduate coursework
+- Solid achievement in undergraduate coursework

-- quality performance in prerequisite coursework (information found on the Prerequisites page)
+- Quality performance in prerequisite coursework (information found on the Prerequisites page)

-- prior clinical health care experience with rural and underserved populations
+- Prior clinical health care experience with rural and underserved populations

-- residence in rural and/or underserved geographic areas
+- Residence in rural and/or underserved geographic areas

-Clinical experience including:
+Health care experience including:

-- background and potential for a career as a clinical PA serving the mission of the UND Program
+- Background and potential for a career as a clinical PA serving the mission of the UND Program

-- understanding of the Physician Assistant role
+- Understanding of the Physician Assistant role

-- levels of previous clinical health care experience that involve critical thinking and decision making
+- Levels of previous clinical health care experience that involve critical thinking and decision making

-- evidence of effective health care team
+- Evidence of health care team effectiveness

-- strong references from physicians, physician assistants, and other clinical supervisors
+- Strong references from physicians, physician assistants, and other clinical supervisors

 Preference is given to those applicants who demonstrate the following: